- NCA TRAVELS

 The good news is that you will find the weather cleaner as compared to other Iranian cities.
 The greenery removes the dust and carbon dioxide, ensuring your lungs can suck in oxygen effortlessly.

 The ancient history of the city is the most popular Shiraz tourist attractions.
-The earliest mention of Shiraz is on clay tablets dating back to 2000 BC.
+The earliest mention of City is on clay tablets dating back to 2000 BC.
 The tablets written in Elamite language mention a city called Tirazis, which archeologists believe is the ancient name for Shiraz.

 Archeological records recovered from the remnants of Persepolis reveal that Shiraz was an important city during the Achaemenid rule, long before Islam made it to the region.